Adults

 Brookhaven Senior Division– Provides a comprehensive list of senior services available to residents of Brookhaven Township.

-Griefnet Organization– Connects you to various news groups dealing with different types of loss; loss of a spouse , child, parent, or sibling.
+Griefnet Organization– an Internet community of persons dealing with grief, death, and major loss.
+Griefnet connects you to various news groups dealing with different types of loss; loss of a spouse , child, parent, or sibling.

 Homefair– Gives information on selling or buying a home.
 Relocation information includes cost of living and crime comparisons between locations the user enters.